crypticism/POEClickCounter/README.md

 POE Click Counter operates by hooking into mouse and keyboard events system-wide.
 It then discards any clicks or keypresses that occur in any window other than Path of Exile.

-The relevant functions for [mouse presses](https://github.com/crypticism/POEClickCounter/blob/main/POEClickCounter/gui/Manager.cpp#L92) and [keyboard inputs](https://github.com/crypticism/POEClickCounter/blob/main/POEClickCounter/gui/Manager.cpp#L173) are here.
-(These locations may change in the future, but the functions are named `StackedDisplayContainer::mouse_hook` and `StackedDisplayContainer::keyboard_hook`)
+The relevant functions for [mouse presses](https://github.com/crypticism/POEClickCounter/blob/main/POEClickCounter/gui/Manager.cpp#L927) and [keyboard inputs](https://github.com/crypticism/POEClickCounter/blob/main/POEClickCounter/gui/Manager.cpp#L178) are here.
+(These locations may change in the future, but the functions are named `Manager::mouse_hook` and `Manager::keyboard_hook`)

 The functions operate as follows